HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/specification.md

 ##### Message Receiving and Processing Requirements

-* The NCHS Data Store **SHALL** implement the $process-message operation on the ROOT URL of the FHIR Server to receive reports from the Backend Service App using the POST operation.
+* §HCS-40:The NCHS Data Store **SHALL** implement the $process-message operation on the ROOT URL of the FHIR Server to receive reports from the Backend Service App using the POST operation.

-* Upon receipt of the message, the NCHS Data Store **SHALL** validate the message before accepting the message.
+* §HCS-41:Upon receipt of the message, the NCHS Data Store **SHALL** validate the message before accepting the message.

-* When there are validation failures, the NCHS Data Store **SHALL** return a Operation Outcome response with the details of the validations as part of the POST response.
+* §HCS-42:When there are validation failures, the NCHS Data Store **SHALL** return a Operation Outcome response with the details of the validations as part of the POST response.

-* The NCSH Data Store **SHALL** implement the PHA requirements
+* §HCS-43:The NCSH Data Store **SHALL** implement the PHA requirements

+### Conformance Statements in this Guide

+§§§